 Sister-Student Relationships Foster BVM Legacy

-Students at Clarke University in Dubuque, Iowa, looked forward to spending an hour each week with “their” BVM sister during the past spring semester.
+Students at Clarke University in Dubuque, Iowa, enjoyed meeting with “their” sister each week over the course of a semester.
 Not only did they learn more of the history of the religious sisters who founded their university, but they made lifelong friends and were inspired to a greater awareness of life, purpose and spirituality.

-After several meetings with sisters the students conducted video interviews that will be preserved in the BVM archives.
-You can view a snippet of each of these interviews as sisters share how they were “Open to the Call.”
+After several meetings with sisters the students conducted video interviews that will be preserved in the Mount Carmel Archives.
+View a snippet of each of these interviews as sisters share how they were “Open to the Call.”

 Rebekah Harvey and Jane Rogers, BVM (Jananne)